exercism/julia/concepts.wip/integer-introduction/about.md

 # Introduction

-Integer literals in Julia are represented in the usual way.
+Integer literals in Julia are represented in the same way as in most languages.
 Underscores may be used as a digit separator.

 ```julia-repl